-All VPW symbol lengths described here are typical values at a 10.4-kbps bit rate.
+All VPW symbol lengths in the following descriptions are typical values at a 10.4-kbps bit rate.

 SOF - Start-of-Frame Symbol

 All messages transmitted onto the J1850 bus must begin with a long-active 200 $\mu s$ period SOF symbol.
 This indicates the start of a new message transmission.
 The SOF symbol is not used in the CRC calculation.